Adversarial Patch Generation for Automated Program Repair

+\textbf{Answering RQ1:} Our empirical evaluation of 500 bugs extracted from BigFix demonstrates that NEVERMORE can effectively fix real-world bugs.
+Particularly, our model generates 106 fixes (21.2\%) that are identical to the human fixes (i.e., the ground truth).

+To further understand the repair capabilities of NEVERMORE, we also perform a qualitative analysis of the patches generated by NEVERMORE.
+To demonstrate the findings from our analysis, we provide the following examples.
+Listing~\ref{fig:example1} presents an example of an identical fix generated by our model.

+The example highlights NEVERMORE's capability to generate fixes that perfectly match human-written fixes.
+In this example, our model correctly adds the new argument (\texttt{ null}).

+Besides providing identical fixes for real-world bugs, we also found that NEVERMORE also provides partial fixes which can provide useful hints for software developers.
+Listing~\ref{fig:example2} demonstrates an example in which our model is capable of generating a partial solution for a bug in the BigFix dataset.

-In the second example, our model was able to correctly suggest the addition of the argument \texttt{dbConn} to fix the bug, but it changes the last argument (from \texttt{unlock} to \texttt{+++e}), rendering a syntactical error.
-These errors can be detected by employing a program analysis (in a similar way like a compiler) filter which checks for the syntactical correctness of the suggested patches.
-This filtering functionality can be added as a post-processing step of the \texttt{Patch Generator} to ensure that syntactically incorrect candidate patches are removed.
-Alternatively, this functionality can be added to the \texttt{Patch Discriminator} to augment its capability of detecting syntactically incorrect patches (and the \texttt{Patch Generator} will indirectly benefit from it due to the adversarial learning setting we setup).
+Particularly, our model was able to correctly suggest the addition of the argument \texttt{ dbConn} to fix the bug, but it changes the last argument (from \texttt{ unlock} to \texttt{ +++e}), rendering a syntactic error.
+These errors can be detected by involving a program analysis filter, such as a syntax checker, which checks for the syntactic correctness of the suggested patches.
+This filtering functionality can be added as a post-processing step of the \emph{Patch Generator} to ensure that candidate patches with syntax errors are replaced with syntactically correct patches.
+Alternatively, this functionality can be added to the \emph{Patch Discriminator} to augment its capability of detecting patches with syntax errors.
+The \emph{Patch Generator} will indirectly benefit from that due to the adversarial learning setting of the approach.